 As the weather begins to turn warm, we all have the urge to shed heavy winter clothes, refresh our surroundings, and get out of doors.
-After all that harsh weather and time spent indoors, there are plenty of chores that need to be done every spring so that our summers can be a bit more carefree.
+After harsh weather and time spent indoors, there are plenty of chores that need to be done every spring so that our summers can be a bit more carefree.

 01 of 16